luzhixing12345/Anime-WGAN/README.md

 ## Inroduction

-[Generative adversial nets](https://github.com/luzhixing12345/GAN/releases/download/v0.0.1/NIPS-2014-generative-adversarial-nets-Paper-4w.pdf) was published in 2014 NIPS
+[Generative adversial nets](https://arxiv.org/abs/1406.2661) was published in 2014 NIPS

+[DCGAN](https://arxiv.org/pdf/1511.06434.pdf) which using CNN in GAN has made a huge improvement.

 ## Relevant reference